bazel-contrib/SIG-rules-authors/go-tutorial.md

 ## Create a WORKSPACE file

-Bazel files, including the WORKSPACE and other BUILD files, include [StarLark](https://bazel.build/rules/language) definitions.
+Bazel files, including the WORKSPACE and other BUILD files, include [Starlark](https://bazel.build/rules/language) definitions.

 An example WORKSPACE file is documented [here](https://github.com/bazelbuild/bazel-gazelle#running-gazelle-with-bazel).

 Use your favorite editor and create a file named "WORKSPACE" in the root directory of your project.

-Edit the WORKSPACE file and include the following StarLark code.
+Edit the WORKSPACE file and include the following Starlark code.

 ```python